vicchi/wp-biographia/readme.txt

 = The "role" Attribute =

 Valid only when used in conjunction with the `user` attribute in *wildcard* mode, the `role` attribute allows you to filter the users that have user accounts on your blog according to their [WordPress Role](http://codex.wordpress.org/Roles_and_Capabilities).
-The `role` attribute takes a single argument which defines the WordPress role; at the time of writing, this can be one of:
+The `role` attribute takes one or more comma separated arguments which define the WordPress role(s); at the time of writing, these can be one of:

 * `administrator`
 * `editor`